-Staffordshire University estimates that most projects dedicate the least amount of time and effort to analysis – around 10% on average.
+Staffordshire University estimates that most projects dedicate the least amount of time and effort to analysis – around 10% on average that significantly reduced software development costs.
 Additionally, IBM states that around 75% of its total project re-work costs are spent on fixing analysis errors.

 That’s the paradox: The stage where the mistakes are the most widespread is often also the most neglected for the purposes of reducing costs.

 We believe this happens because few enterprises understand the significance of the role that business analysts play in the success or failure of a project.
 That’s why here today we are shedding light on this often misunderstood yet critical stage of the mobile development process, the core of which is found in balancing IT resources with business demands.

 Your guarantee of reaching business objectives

 In short, the role of business analysis is to ensure that your product meets its business goals.
 While a project manager controls the scheduling, aiming to deliver results on time and budget, a business analyst makes sure that the project manager’s efforts are delivering the “right” project – meaning they are achieving the business objectives.

 Without a business analysis, even though a product still may or may not be delivered on time, there’s a high probability that what is delivered won’t meet the intended business needs.

 A good business analysis can practically guarantee that the development team implements the right solution.
 And strangely, because it is an effective solution, no one ever sees all the cost, time and effort saved, and therefore can’t appreciate the value of this stage to the full extent.